exercism/common-lisp/reference/exercise-concepts/roman-numerals.md

 # Concepts of Roman Numerals

-This one is a bit of 'cheat' of an exericse - but the concept is real.
+This one is a bit of 'cheat' of an exercise - but the concept is real.

 ## Concepts